 Keeping a journal is a realistic way to avoid denial.
 Potential alcohol abusers can look at patterns of when they drink, how much they drink, and how they feel before and after a night on the town.
 Do you really stop when you think you do?
 When you are drunk, do you act the same way you would sober?
 Diaries lasting three weeks or longer can yield substantial surprises that guide a person toward treatment.

 These types of diaries can also help medical professionals diagnose and treat alcoholism.
 They reveal truths that alcoholics may not want to disclose or may not remember.
 We can help you find a qualified professional who can start a case review.
-Please call us at 1-800-928-9139 or click here to submit an email at any time of the day or night.
-All communication is confidential.

 Warning Signs of Alcoholism